tferreira/piggydime/README.md

 This app allows you to keep track of your bank accounts balance.

-This project is still in development.
+This project is still in development but the main features are already implemented.
+It includes:
-The features that are implemented are the following:

- * [x] Be able to have multiple accounts
+ * [x] Manage multiple bank accounts
- * [x] Monthly recurring transactions
+ * [x] Create monthly and yearly recurring transactions
- * [x] Previsional balance at a custom date
+ * [x] Check your future account balance at a specific date

- In the future, we'd want to have:
+ * [x] Mini charts preview of debit vs credit by month

+ Upcoming features:

- * [ ] View toggle button for recurring transactions
+ * [ ] Currency symbols
- * [ ] Statistics charts
+ * [ ] Statistics charts on home page tiles
- * [ ] Currency symbol (choosen by the user)
- * [ ] Import transactions data from bank CSV exports
- * [ ] Backup/Restore feature
+ * [ ] Backup/Restore (CSV format)

-This application has been build on top of the [React-Redux-Flask](https://github.com/dternyak/React-Redux-Flask) boilerplate (Flask JWT Blackend and a React/Redux frontend with Material UI):
+This application has been build on top of the [React-Redux-Flask](https://github.com/dternyak/React-Redux-Flask) boilerplate (Flask JWT Blackend and a React/Redux frontend with Material UI).

-* Python 3.5
-* Pytest
-* Flask
-* Alembic
-* SQLAlchemy
-* React
-* Redux
-* React-Router 2.0
-* React-Router-Redux
-* Babel 6
-* SCSS processing
-* Webpack

 ![screenshot](http://i.imgur.com/lemwdQQ.png)